CastlegateHOA/GoverningDocs/Documents/Rules and Regulations.md

 Clotheslines or other outside facilities for drying clothes are not permitted unless they are placed exclusively within a fenced yard and not visible above the top of the block wall or otherwise concealed.

 #### Driveways/Driveway Extensions
 Driveways may not be expanded without the prior approval of the Committee.
 Any damage incurred will be the sole responsibility of the homeowner.
+Driveway extensions should include clean identification of where the extension extends (end of cement, curbing, etc.)

 #### Flagpoles
 Pursuant to A.R.S.
 33-1808, flagpole installations must comply with the following: